Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Numerical Study with Real Data

 \subsection{Results}

-Figures \ref{fig:alpha_est_real_mkt1} and \ref{fig:alpha_est_real_mkt2} show the estimates of price sensitivity parameter ($\hat{\alpha} = \frac{1}{\hat{\mu}_{\theta}}$) in solid lines and historical prices in dashed lines over the booking horizon (days before departure) for the two point of sales and seven days of week.
+Unlike the simulation setting, in the real data setting, we cannot compare the estimated price sensitivity parameters to some ground truth.
+Nevertheless, we can still make some qualitative statements by comparing the price recommended under various estimation schemes and the historical prices.
+Figure \ref{fig:price_recco_real_mkt} shows the recommended price under Direct and Two-stage estimation approach in solid lines and historical prices in dashed lines over the booking horizon (days before departure) for four airline markets.

-The prices and price sensitivity estimates are averaged over other dimensions like departure dates.
-Note that, if the estimate of the price sensitivity parameter is $\hat{\alpha} = \frac{1}{\hat{\mu}_{\theta}}$, then the optimal price given cost $c$ is $c +\hat{\alpha}$.
-The appropriate cost to use in our setting is the opportunity cost or the bid price computed by the RM system for the inventory position at the time of the booking request.
-However, we do not have the historical bid price trajectories available to us for computing such a price corresponding to the price sensitivity estimates under various estimation schemes proposed in this paper.
-Nevertheless, we can still make some qualitative statement based on the interpretation of price sensitivity parameter ($\alpha$) as the optimal price to charge if the bid price is zero.
+The historical and recommended prices are averaged over other dimensions like departure dates.
+Note that, if the estimate of the price sensitivity parameter is $\hat{\alpha} = -\frac{1}{\hat{\mu}_{\theta}^T \mathbf{W}}$, then the optimal price given cost $c$ is $c +\hat{\alpha}$.
+The appropriate cost to use in our setting is the marginal opportunity cost or the bid price computed by the RM system for the inventory position at the time of the booking request.
+We use the historical marginal opportunity costs stamped in the booking transactions for computing the recommended price corresponding to the price sensitivities estimated with Direct Wide and Deep Neural Network and the \texttt{Two-stage-CO} methods.

-Figures \ref{fig:alpha_est_WD_mkt1} and \ref{fig:alpha_est_WD_mkt2} show the estimates from implementing the direct estimation approach.
-We see from these figures, that the estimates of price sensitivity from the direct approach increase as we go closer to departure on both markets and point of sales.
-But we observe that the estimates of price sensitivity are much higher than the historical price for POS 0 while they are lower for POS 1 across both markets.
+The left panel in Figure \ref{fig:price_recco_real_mkt} shows the evolution of price recommendations based on price-sensitivities estimated using direct estimation approach.
+We see from these figures, that the recommended prices from the direct approach increase as we go closer to departure on all markets.
+However, we observe that the recommended prices are much higher than the historical prices for all the markets.
 Although we do not expect the prices in the historical transactions to be optimal, if a method generates prices considerably higher or lower than historical prices, it is very likely that the price sensitivity estimates are biased.
-For the estimates from the direct approach, we do observe that the prices for POS 0 will be considerably higher while for POS 1 the prices could be lower at the start of the booking process.